P4R1H/affiliate-platform/affiliate-reconciliation-backend/docs/QUEUE_AND_WORKER.md

 ## 4. Dequeue Path
 ### Redis Queue:
+1. Perform Redis health check; fall back to in-memory queue if unavailable
-1. Promote all scheduled items in Redis sorted set whose `ready_at <= now` into ready list.
+2. Promote all scheduled items in Redis sorted set whose `ready_at <= now` into ready list.
-2. Use blocking pop (BLPOP) from ready list.
+3. Use blocking pop (BLPOP) from ready list.
-3. If blocking times out, check Redis health and fall back to in-memory queue if needed.
+4. If blocking times out, check Redis health and fall back to in-memory queue if needed.

 ### In-Memory Queue:
 1. Promote all scheduled items whose `ready_at <= now` into ready heap.